adammangzijun/tp/docs/DeveloperGuide.md

 with the sample data.
 The `MainWindow` calls `Logic#getRecordList()`, and `Logic#getPersonBeingViewed()` so that `recordListPanel` and `personBeingViewedPanel` can safely occupy their destined places.

 Step 2.
-The user execute `view 1` command to view the medical records of the 1st person in the Medbook.
+The user execute `view 1` command to view the medical records of the 1st patient in the Medbook.
 The `view` command calls `Model#updateRecords(Person)`.

 <box type="info" seamless>